Borda/pyImSegm/.github/CONTRIBUTING.md

    - Reviewers (the other developers and interested community members) will write inline and/or general comments on your Pull Request (PR) to help you improve its implementation, documentation and style.
 Every single developer working on the project has their code reviewed, and we've come to see it as friendly conversation from which we all learn and the overall code quality benefits.
 Therefore, please don't let the review discourage you from contributing: its only aim is to improve the quality of project, not to criticize (we are, after all, very grateful for the time you're donating!).
    - To update your pull request, make your changes on your local repository and commit.
 As soon as those changes are pushed up (to the same branch as before) the pull request will update automatically.
-   - `Travis-CI <http://travis-ci.org/>`\_\_, a continuous integration service, is triggered after each Pull Request update to build the code, run unit tests, measure code coverage and check coding style (PEP8) of your branch.
+   - [Travis-CI](http://travis-ci.org/), a continuous integration service, is triggered after each Pull Request update to build the code, run unit tests, measure code coverage and check coding style (PEP8) of your branch.
 The Travis tests must pass before your PR can be merged.
 If Travis fails, you can find out why by clicking on the "failed" icon (red cross) and inspecting the build and test log.
    - A pull request must be approved by two core team members before merging.

 ## Guidelines

-- All code should have tests (see `test coverage`\_ below for more details).
+- All code should have tests (see `test coverage` below for more details).
-- All code should be documented, to the same
-  `standard <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard>`\_ as NumPy and SciPy.
+- All code should be documented, to the same [standard](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard) as NumPy and SciPy.
 - For new functionality, always add an example to the gallery.
 - No changes are ever committed without review and approval by two core team members. **Never merge your own pull request.**
 - Examples in the gallery should have a maximum figure width of 8 inches.

 ## Stylistic Guidelines

 - Set up your editor to remove trailing whitespace.
-Follow `PEP08 <http://www.python.org/dev/peps/pep-0008/>`\_\_.
+Follow [PEP08](http://www.python.org/dev/peps/pep-0008/).
 Check code with pyflakes / flake8.
 - Use numpy data types instead of strings (`np.uint8` instead of `"uint8"`).
 - Use the following import conventions::
   ```